-What is your biggest challenge as a Senior Software Engineer?
+What is your biggest challenge as a Principal Software Engineer?

 For me, it’s keeping up with the exponential growth in the quantity and sophistication of available tools and software libraries.
 Systems have evolved over the last few decades from relatively simple to highly complex, and these days if you need some foundational bit of technology, odds are very good someone has built it and you don’t have to re-invent that wheel.

-What is your favorite part of being a Senior Software Engineer?
+What is your favorite part of being a Principal Software Engineer?

 I’ve always described myself as someone who makes machinery do tricks and have always relished the moment when a new piece of work does what I intended for the first time.
 Those moments are doubly special when the system has some interface to the physical world.